 Since the Ingersoll site is next to a neighborhood there was a lot of coordination by the owner to make sure the city and neighbors were informed about the early morning operations.
 Most importantly, both of these critical operations were done without any safety issues.
 Our team had multiple flaggers directing traffic due to the constant in and out of concrete trucks and to ensure the crews stayed aware.

 The team recently finished the structural steel and IMP panels and is currently working on pouring slab on grade.
 The project is currently on schedule to be complete in February of 2022.
-Check back on our website for updates soon!
+Check out our project list to see the progress!